MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-viva-sales-d365.md

 [How to find your Microsoft 365 admin](https://support.microsoft.com/en-us/office/how-do-i-find-my-microsoft-365-admin-59b8e361-dbb6-407f-8ac3-a30889e7b99b).

-You may also find your tenant admin's email address on the [Azure Active Directory admin center tenant properties page](https://aad.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Properties), if an administrator hasn't locked it down.
+You may also find your tenant admin's email address on the [Microsoft Entra admin center tenant properties page](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/TenantOverview.ReactView), if an administrator hasn't locked it down.

 ![Screenshot showing how to find tenant admin.](media/get-tenant-admin.png "Screenshot showing how to find tenant admin.")